Hylestad stave church: Gunnar in the serpent pit

-The last panel shows Sigurd's brother-in-law, Gunnar, in a snake pit playing the harp with his feet in an attempt to pacify the snakes.
+The last panel shows Sigurð's brother-in-law, Gunnar, in a snake pit playing the harp with his feet in an attempt to pacify the snakes.

-Fafnir's treasure is cursed.
-In his dying breaths, Fafnir warns Sigurd that his gold "will be the death of all that possess it."
-Sigurd, is unfazed by this and mentions the mortality of all men.
-After Sigurd's death at the hands of his three brothers-in-law, Gunnar, Hogni, and Guttorm, Fafnir's treasure is hidden by Gunnar, sunk to the bottom of the Rhine.
+In his dying breaths, Fáfnir warns Sigurð that his gold is cursed and "will be the death of all that possess it."
+Sigurð, is unfazed by this and mentions the mortality of all men.
+After Sigurð's death at the hands of his three brothers-in-law, Gunnar, Hogni, and Guttorm, Fáfnir's treasure is hidden by Gunnar, sunk to the bottom of the Rhine.
 Gudrun remarries, to Atli (Atilla the Hun), who is fascinated by the treasure and seeks to own it.
 Gunnar refuses to tell Atli its location, insisting, "Rather shall the Rhine rule over the gold than the Huns wear it on their arms."
 Atli orders Gunnar to be placed into a serpent pit, with his hands bound behind his back.
 Gudrun sends her brother a harp, and Gunnar is able to play "so exceedingly well" with his toes that he lulls the snakes to sleep, "except for one large and hideous adder" who kills Gunnar in a single strike.